 June 12 2014 was the day when OP-TEE was "born" as an open source project.
 At that day the OP-TEE team pushed the first commit to GitHub.
 A bit after this Linaro also made a press release about this.
 That press release contains a bit more information.
 At the first year as an open source project it was owned by STMicroelectronics but maintained by Linaro and STMicroelectronics.
-In 2015 there was an ownership transfer of OP-TEE from STMicroelectronics to Linaro and since then it has been Linaro who is the primary owner and maintainer of the project.
-But for the maintenance part, it has become a shared responsibility between Linaro, Linaro members and other companies who are using OP-TEE.
+In 2015 there was an ownership transfer of OP-TEE from STMicroelectronics to Linaro.
+In September 2019, ownership was transferred from Linaro to the TrustedFirmware.org project (see blogpost for more information).
+Maintenance is a shared responsibility between the members for TrustedFirmware.org and some community maintainers representing other companies who are using OP-TEE.